 - If you have a car with expensive spare parts

-It is a general belief that zero depreciation policy is apt for new or inexperienced car drivers as they are more prone to get the car damaged.
+It is a general belief that zero depreciation car insurance policy is apt for new or inexperienced car drivers as they are more prone to get the car damaged.
 However, this cannot be considered as a rule of thumb because there have been numerous cases where the most experienced drivers were caught in unfortunate events due to the fault of other drivers.